NateAustin/fmod-jni/README.md

 To use FMOD with this project you will need to download the FMOD Studio API version 1.0.6.01.

 ##Approach
 The goal of this project is to be an idiomatic Java implementation of the FMOD Studio and Low Level API.
 The Java API defines the same classes and functions that the C++ api defines.

+## Deviations
-The only real difference is that I've elected not to return FMOD_RESULT from every api call, instead I'm returning objects and values directly.
+The main (only real) difference is that I've elected not to return FMOD_RESULT from every api call, instead I'm returning objects and values directly.
 Since Java can't easily return values via function arguments, this is much cleaner.
 The FMOD_RESULT is accessible via a getLastResult call on each API Object, and you can optionally define a callback to handle them inline.
 So no functionality is lost.

+### SWIG
 Under the hood, I'm using SWIG (http://www.swig.org/) to generate Java JNI bindings around the FMOD C (not C++) api.
 I chose the C api for maximum portability(?), and hey, they're functionally identical so it shouldn't matter.
 Then on the Java side, I've stubbed out the API classes and am in the process of filling in an idiomatic Java API to FMOD.

+A lot of the code SWIG generates is pretty ugly, and the current setup puts several layers between the application and FMOD.
+I'm not terribly happy with that but it seems like the fastest path forward for now.

 ##Status
 HIGHLY INCOMPLETE